memory2-app/changelog/index.md

 title: Memory2 Changelog
 ---

+# 2025-12-16 — app 1.29
+* Change how Google login prompt is implemented.
+A possible fix on some devices where login fails by @avuori

 # 2025-12-14 — app 1.28
 * Better error handling to the sign in flow by @avuori